merabyte/podcaster/README.md

 ### Test
-For run the unit testing made for components, please run:
+To run the unit testing made for components, please do:
 ```
 npm run test
 ```

-If you want to check the test coverage, you have to type:
+And to check the test coverage, you have to type:
 ```
 npm run coverage
 ```